logankimm/SQLite-Clone/5_RecordStorage_Implmentation.md

     3. Then disposes the data after (the using still occurs even after the return)
 - Create(dataGenerator)
     - dataGenerator: is a function that takes in input uint and return a byte[]
+- Delete()
+    - Doesn't reset the data within teh block here (not sure why this is the case? - isn't more memory efficient to rewrite/delete the content here to free up memory?)

 #### Protected Methods
 - FindBlocks() - Blocks is data type List<IBlock> instead of IBlock[] because List<> allows for variable lengths